This post is sponsored by Cherokee Uniforms.

 Lois had something dear to her heart to add, too: Another thing that has helped our business is the student uniforms that we’re doing.
 When we started doing student uniforms, I would go around to see the school directors and beg them to let me sell them uniforms and finally a few did, and it grew a little bit.
 And then when Misti took over the store and David came in, the sales went up and they did a wonderful job.
 You won’t believe all the things they’ve done for the store since it was a little old mom n’ pop store.
 My mother was working with us and we had a couple other part-time employees and now I have no idea how many people are working there, but it is a bunch.

-Michael: How many are there?
+Jonathan: How many are there?

 Mistit: There are 18 of us.
 It is our fifth generation.
 As my mother said, my grandmother worked in the store with mom and dad when they first opened the store.
 And now my granddaughter comes in, who is 8, soon to be 9, so we have had 5 generations of our family at Castle Uniforms.